Elias-Ebi/speiseplan-newtec/README.md

 ## Setup
 ***This is not a final release!
 Be aware that some components might use default passwords!***
+- In `frontend/src/app/environment.ts` you have to replace *localhost* in the apiUrl with the ip of your server.

 ### On Windows
 - Install Docker Desktop with WSL enabled